frubesss/logo-icons-lookup-api-deno/README.md

 - Find the company logo icon you would like to add.
   [Brandfetch](https://www.brandfetch.com) is a great resource for finding good, high quality logos.
-If Brandfetch doest not find the logo you want, you can also try [Clearbit logo](https://clearbit.com/logo)
+If Brandfetch does not find the logo you want, you can also try [Clearbit logo](https://clearbit.com/logo)

 - Ensure the logo is: